Oksana Baiul: Charitable involvements

 On 27 March 2010, Baiul skated at a figure skating exhibition for One Step Closer HIV AIDS.
 Directed and produced by Tim David, the benefit was for the AIDS Resource Foundation for Children.
 Baiul performed her signature Swan Lake program and was part of the meet-and-greet after the show.

 Baiul supports the Tikva Children's Home Charity, which works to aid the Jewish children of Odesa.
 In addition, she supports and is a member of the International Museum of Women.
 This celebrates the lives of women around the world.
-Baiul also created a program to donate sled dogs to underprivileged Inuit children.'